6 Upper respiratory tract conditions

 An acute infection of the epiglottis, is usually caused by Haemophilus influenzae.
 The epiglottis becomes very swollen and may obstruct the airway.
 This is a rare but very serious condition which may rapidly cause death unless correctly diagnosed and rapidly treated.
 Children with acute epiglottitis also have a Haemophilus influenzae septicaemia.
 Acute epiglottitis due to Haemophilus influenzae can be prevented by Hib immunisation of all children.
 Do not confuse Haemophilus influenzae (a bacteria) with the influenza virus.

 Acute epiglottitis is an extremely serious condition which can be prevented with Hib immunisation.

 6-36 How is acute epiglottitis recognised?

-It usually occurs in children between two and 5 years of age.
+It usually occurs in children between 2 and 5 years of age.
 The onset is sudden with:

 - High fever.
 These children appear very sick and may be shocked due to the septicaemia.

 - Drooling.
 They have a very sore throat and are unable to swallow or even open their mouth.
 This is a very important sign.
 They usually are unable to speak, cry, cough or drink.

 - They have progressive airway obstruction.
 Characteristically, the children sit up, leaning forward with the neck extended to keep the airway open.